-Effective Study Habits for School: Skills Needed In and Outside of the Classroom
+Effective Study Habits for School: Classroom and real-world skills

 Establish a study area at home.